meeque/tls-playground/acme/README.md

 Most TP ACME utilities functionality should keep working after switching to a new server.
 However, some functionality like certificate renewal or certificate revocation may not work as expected.

-It's highly recommended that you first try out TP ACME utilities (or any other ACME client) against a non-production ACME server.
+It's highly recommended that you first try out TP ACME utilities (or any other ACME client) against a **non-production ACME server**.
 Such server can be used like any other ACME server, but will not issue certificates that standard TLS clients will accept.
 This is because a non-production servers use different CA root certificates, which OS and browser vendors do not add to their lists of trusted CAs.